Skip to content

 Keep your momentum.
 Toggle between pure immersion texts, reading practice, or advance to the next CEFR level when you're ready.

-A1 Spanish exercises on this page
+A1 Spanish exercises inside daily stories

 Finish the comprehension lab above, then carry A1 reading into a daily habit with native audio, synchronized text, and pronunciation feedback — or explore themed stories on the Spanish hub.